Oral and Head and Neck Cancer : What You Need to Know

 She has an active head and neck surgical oncology practice and has been named to America’s Top Physicians and Best Doctors in America annually since 2005.

 Dr. Gourin’s research interests focus on head and neck cancer treatment outcomes, function, quality of life, palliative care, and improving the delivery of high-quality head and neck cancer care.
-She also serves as vice chair and physician advisor for safety, quality and service in the Johns Hopkins Department of Otolaryngology-Head and Neck Surgery.
+She also serves as vice chair for safety, quality and service in the Johns Hopkins Department of Otolaryngology-Head and Neck Surgery.